jasminappleby/jasminappleby/README.md

 # Hi, I'm Jasmin Appleby Holdham!

-- Trainee Full Stack Engineer at Futureproof ♾️
+- Full Stack Engineer at Futureproof ♾️
+- On Site at Leidos 🔐
 - BSc Computer Science Graduate from De Montfort University 🎓
 - Achieved a 2.1 👩🏼‍🎓